makersacademy/bowling-challenge/docs/product.md

 So that I know how many turns I have left,
 I want a countdown

 As a bowler,
-So that the scoresheet accurately reflects the game,
-I want to see scores for my 2 throws per turn separately from the total for the turn & the running total

-As a bowler,
 So that my excellence is rewarded,